wehlutyk/thesis/content/3-gistr-5-discussion.md

 ## Discussion {#sec:gistr-discussion}

-\add{refs to substantiate; this should be easier once the final discussion chapter is clear}

 We set out to better understand the process at work in the short term evolution of linguistic content.
 In an approach complementary to the previous chapter, we decided to design a controlled experiment that would provide the complete data needed to model the process.
 We developed an online platform for the purpose, and after adjusting task difficulty and source complexity we were able to gather relatively large data sets of linguistic transmission chains with low levels of spam.